SAP-samples/btp-ai-sustainability-bootcamp/src/ai-models/predictive-maintenance/README.md

   		* It contains also the requirements.txt and the Docker file to dockerize the train.py python code.
  	* **infer**
   		* It contains the code for the serving web application that will be deployed in SAP AI Core to serve the inference requests to the sound classification model.
-  		* It comntains also the requirements.txt and the Docker file to dockerize the infer.py python code.
+  		* It contains also the requirements.txt and the Docker file to dockerize the infer.py python code.
 - **LGPsound**
 	* It contains the custom made datasets divided per category: OK, Anomaly Type I, Anomaly Type II.
 	* This is basically the dataset that is already uploaded in the AWS S3 bucket at the path:<br/>